top of page

 Samarkand_Zinda Necropolis3.jpg

 Day 5.
-Samarkand and Tashkent
+Samarkand and transfer to Bukhara

 Today you will visit Ulugbek Observatory - historical monument and one of the outstanding observatories of the Middle Ages, Shohi-Zinda Necropolis - one of the outstanding ancient architectural ensembles of Samarkand, located on the southeastern slope of Afrosiab Mountain.
 The ensemble includes mausoleums and other religious buildings of the XI, XIV and XIX centuries and Silk paper manufacture which was used for many Arabic manuscripts.
 After sightseeing tour we continue to Tashkent.